 Now we install the surround

 What we do is very simple, we listen to the customers needs and build from their imagination.

 The fireplace below in in Lakeland, Florida and was installed by John Addison for his customer.
 The fireplace has one of our propane pan burners with a remote control.
 We built a brushed aluminum surround with out the inner glass per the customer request.
 The glass that was used was a Gray Base Glass with Black Base Glass and Copper Ruby Red Toppers on top.

 As you can see the fireplace was not much to look at until we added our touch.

 You be the judge, We think it turned out wonderful!

 The surround below was built for Stacey in Laguna Niguel, California.
 She requested distressed copper which she got.
 From the edges on the interior being welded and polished to the antique distress.
 The surround looked great against the faux painted walls.
 The glass that was used was Bronze Rust Copper Base Glass.

 We typically start with a card board template to replicate the size and shape of the fireplace surround.
 This is a preview of your surround as this eliminates any surprises!

 The fireplace below is in Pasadena, California.
-This fireplace is a two sided fireplace with a remote control, two stainless steel surrounds, quad "H" burner, custom 2" stand off quick release brackets on the surrounds, 2" install with crushed lava rock filler, Black Reflective and it looks awesome!
+This fireplace is a two sided fireplace with a remote control, two stainless steel surrounds, quad "H" burner, custom 2" stand off quick release brackets on the surrounds, 2" install with crushed lava rock filler, Black Reflective Base Glass and it looks awesome!